nitesh5695smilebots/Django_Ecommerce/README.md

 1. User login for student and class teacher.

-- A student can see assignments and marks.(use permission and authentication)
+- A student can see only his assignments and announcements.(use permission and authentication)
 - A class teacher can create class and add students in that class.

 2. Assignment